 Myth 4.
 The only assembler can be used for embedded system software development.

-Plus assembly language provides developers with direct access to any hardware devices.
+Plus assembly language provides embedded system developers with direct access to any hardware devices.
 However, at the same time, a programmer should thoroughly understand the algorithms of code conversion and have a very good knowledge of hardware features and features of the microcontroller’s command system.

 But here, arises a risk of code incompatibility.
 In other words, when we will need to use another type of device we will spend a lot of time trying to adapt our program to another system assembly instructions.
 On the other hand, high-level languages allow creating a source code, which can be portable.
 On the basis of this source code, executable machine code is generated.